Matt Reeves' unrealized projects

-2000s
+As director

 The Invisible Woman

 On October 6, 2000, it was announced that Reeves was working with ABC and Touchstone Television to develop an hourlong coming-of-age drama set in the 1970s about a family turmoil, told from the perspective of an 11 year old boy.
 In addition to writing, Reeves was to have also directed if picked up as a pilot by ABC.
 He later retooled the project as a feature film titled The Invisible Woman, which he was set to direct for GreeneStreet Films in 2008.
 At that time, the project was described in Variety as a "Hitchcock-style thriller that probes the mind of a former beauty queen who turns to a life of crime to protect her family."
 Naomi Watts was cast to star, but the production fell apart before shooting could begin.
 Reeves then pitched The Invisible Woman to Overture Films following the release of Cloverfield, and made further attempts to make it after the releases of Let Me In and Dawn of the Planet of the Apes.
 In March 2022, Reeves indicated he still hoped to direct The Invisible Woman, stating, "I've been wanting to find my way back to that".